sin-ying-lin/sin-ying-lin.github.io/_posts/2021-07-11-NetworkAnalysis.md

-According to the `str()` function (similar to the `dataframe.info()` function in Python), we know that the current data consists of 34,653 individuals with 31 variables, namely individual ID, alcohol abuse/dependence symptoms, tobacco abuse symptoms, drug abuse/dependence symptoms, and the number of stressors in the past year.
+According to the `str()` function (similar to the `dataframe.info()` function in Python), we know that the current data consists of 34,653 individuals with 31 variables, namely the IDs, alcohol abuse/dependence symptoms, tobacco abuse symptoms, drug abuse/dependence symptoms, and the number of stressors in the past year.